In this guide, we’ll reveal the best and poorest Kia EV6 years to buy, backed by data from NHTSA, Consumer Reports, and Cars.com.

 The Worst Year: 2022

-The 2022 model also got hit with some recalls, including one that had people worried about losing drive power due to a damaged charging unit.
+The 2022 model also got hit with some recalls, including one that had people worried about losing drive power due to a defective charging unit.
 Not exactly the kind of excitement you want from your new ride.

 Kia EV6 Resale Values